 Builds: Back, Shoulders, Forearms

 Pull-ups seem to be a love it or hate it exercise.
-It’s the initial stage of increasing strength that turn most off to the time tested pull-up.
+The initial stage of increasing pulling strength turns many away from the time tested pull-up.
 It’s not too manly to wipe out and reach maximum fatigue after two pull-ups.
 It’s just not a good look.

 If you’re firmly entrenched in the anti pull-up camp, you can get similar benefits with a lat pull down machine in a gym.